The Integrated Vehicle and Pollster Routing Problem: Computational experiments

 \section{Computational experiments}

-In this section, some computational experiments are presented.
-They consist of a set of random instances which test Algorithm \ref{alg_daily_plans} against attempting to solve {\modelo} exactly, and the resolution of a real-world instance is addressed at the end.
+In this section, computational experiments are presented.
+These consist of a set of random instances that test \cref{alg_daily_plans} against attempting to solve {\modelo} exactly.
+Additionally, the resolution of a real-world instance is addressed at the end of the section.

-The MIP formulations of the {\modelo} and the {\Rmodelo} have been implemented in Gurobi 9.0.2 using the Python Programming Language.
-The tests were performed on a MacBook Air 2018 with Core i5 (1.6GHz) and 8GB of memory.
+The MIP formulations of {\modelo} and {\Rmodelo} have been implemented in \review{Gurobi 12 [ARM] using the Python programming language.
+The tests were performed on a MacBook Pro with an M1 processor and 16GB of memory}. \review{All instances, as well as the source code of the implementation, can be downloaded from:}